The next session of the Mid-Career Teacher-Scholars Program is still in its planning stages. Please check back for more

 Eligibility: Tenured faculty at the rank of Associate Professor

-Application Process for Professional Schools: Please submit a one-page narrative explaining why you would like to participate in this program to Associate Provost Kami Chavis with a copy to Amalia Wagner.
+Application Process for Professional Schools: Please submit a one-page narrative explaining why you would like to participate in this program.
 The application due date will be updated with information regarding our next session.